Home Articles FAQ Site Map

-The first step of a bank levy is to get a writ.
+The first step of a bank levy is to get a writ of execution.
 The writ is a paper form showing that the Court agrees you have permission to have a Sheriff take a debtor's assets.
 Writs cost $25, and generally last for only six months.

 The writ has a math work sheet, that must be carefully inspected.
 It will be checked carefully by the Court, and then will be endorsed with the Court's seal.

 If you want the writ to include costs you incurred (such as debtor exams, liens, previous levy costs) and interest earned on a judgment, you need to fill out a Memorandum Of Costs (MC-12) form, and if there are costs, serve the MC-12 by mail to the debtor.

 The requirements for proof of service may tip the debtor off that you are going after their assets.
-Sometimes it's better not to claim costs until the first bank levy results are known.
+Sometimes it is better not to claim costs until the first bank levy results are known.

 Without a Writ, the Sheriff will not be able to levy.
 You cannot levy the debtor's bank account yourself.
 You need the Sheriff and/or a process server to serve the levy on the bank.

-1) Get a writ from the Court (currently $25) and fill it out.
-The best way to do this is to have a PDF program like Adobe Acrobat, and go to www.courtinfo.ca.gov/forms, and download the fillable EJ-130 writ form.
+1) Get a writ from the court (currently $25) and fill it out.
+The best way to do this is to have a PDF program like Adobe Acrobat, and go to get a downloadable, fillable PDF for the writ form from your court.
 Fill out the writ on your computer and print out two copies.
-Make sure the writ is for the same County the debtor's bank account is at, and you calculate interest correctly.
+Make sure the writ is for the same County the judgment debtor's bank account is at, and you calculate interest correctly.
 If you do not have a PDF setup, you must type or very neatly write in ink on one original copy, and make a copy of it.

 2) Bring the two copies to the court.
-Don't be surprised if the court says something is wrong, and you have to repeat step one a few times.
+Do not be surprised if the court says something is wrong, and you have to repeat step one a few times.
 When you get it right, you will have it ready to use as a template for future levies.